 Malolactic Fermentation in Champagne: Creaminess or Freshness?

-Malolactic fermentation – or simply "Malo" – is one of the most fascinating decisions in the champagne cellar.
-As The Champagne Guy, I'm always amazed by how this one decision can completely transform the character of a champagne.
+Malolactic fermentation, or "Malo" for short, is one of the most fascinating decisions in the champagne cellar.
+As The Champagne Guy, I'm always amazed by how this one choice can completely transform the character of a champagne.

 What happens during malolactic fermentation?

 During malolactic fermentation, lactic acid bacteria convert the sharp malic acid (malate) into the milder lactic acid (lactate).
-This biological process normally takes place after alcoholic fermentation and noticeably reduces the total acidity of the wine.
+This biological process normally takes place after alcoholic fermentation and noticeably reduces the wine's total acidity.

 The chemical process in detail: